Arizard/less-coffee-hugo/content/posts/dev-diary/scriptengine/scriptengine-dd-003/index.md

 * Editor needs to accept an `onSave` callback which receives the `data` object as the first argument.
 * Then, the editor can auto-save ~1sec after any changes and call `onSave`.
+* Build some common UI components using tailwindcss styles.